doncabreraphone/victorhugo/README.md

 victorhugo.html
 ``

-This file contains **everything you need** to run Victor Hugo in your project.
+This file contains **everything you need** to run Victor Hugo in your project. <a href="https://github.com/doncabreraphone/victorhugo/releases/tag/v1.0-beta">Download the release</a>.

 ### Dependencies